aneenajohn/TS-Learnings/README.md

 ```

 The <T> syntax just before the function parameters is the way to declare the generic type parameter T. It indicates that the function convertToArray is a generic function that can accept a type T, and it returns an array of type T[] containing the given value.

+*Generics* are used here to describe the relation between the parameter and the return value of this function,
+ie whatever is the type of the value the return value should also be an array of same type

 ### Arrow function:
 *In TSX:*